 Sunny focuses her practice on the defense of design and construction professionals, both independently and through their insurance carriers, in complex construction defect suits asserting a variety of claims, such as building and design-related deficiencies.

-These large and complex construction defect suits often involve multiple parties whereby issues of code violations, negligence, breach of contract and fraud are at issue, as well as insurance coverage claims under GL policies.
-Similarly, Sunny defends contractors and design professionals in connection with claims involving construction site accidents.
+These large and complex construction defect suits often involve multiple parties in which issues of code violations, negligence, breach of contract and fraud are at issue, as well as insurance coverage claims under GL policies.
+Similarly, Sunny defends contractors and design professionals in claims involving construction site accidents.
 She also defends manufacturers in product liability actions.

 In addition to the above, Sunny regularly handles environmental claims and serves as counsel in litigation involving leaking underground storage tanks, groundwater contamination, and claims pursuant to the New Jersey Spill Compensation Act.